bgoonz/a-A-Student-Resources-Website-Prototype/PUBLIC/other-pages/weeks/solution/directory-browsed/DIRECTORY/week-1/Monday/Objectives.md

   console.log((2 + 4) * 5); // 30
   ```

-- **Given an expression, use the grouping operator to change it’s evaluation**
+- **Given an expression, use the grouping operator to change it's evaluation**

   ```js
   console.log(2 + 3 * 4); // => 14